alexfalkowski/web/README.md

 ## Design

-The design is heavily relieant on https://github.com/alexfalkowski/go-service/tree/master/net/http/mvc
+The design is heavily relieant on [mvc](https://github.com/alexfalkowski/go-service/tree/master/net/http/mvc).

+### Server

+The server code contains health and mvc.
+To get a better idea take a look at the v1 [layout](server/v1).

 ## Development